The University of Massachusetts Amherst

 Jordan Abbott

-Jordan Abbott has over two decades of experience as a practitioner and a researcher in K-12 and higher education settings.
-Employing qualitative and mixed methods approaches, her research has examined secondary special education service delivery, college-focused transition services for students with learning disabilities, and the transition and in-college experiences of students, particularly those from underrepresented groups.
+Jordan Abbott has more than two decades of combined experience as a K-12 practitioner and a researcher in K-12 and higher education settings.
+Employing qualitative and mixed methods approaches, Dr. Abbott’s research has examined secondary special education service delivery, college-focused transition services for students with learning disabilities, and the transition and in-college experiences of students, particularly those from underrepresented groups.
+Her research is informed by more than a decade working as a special educator in Massachusetts public schools.
+Since joining the institute in 2022, Dr. Abbott has contributed to the evaluation of several state-level initiatives and programs supported by the Massachusetts Department of Elementary and Secondary Education and Department of Higher Education.

 (413) 545-0001